jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 ---

 "There was neither time nor desire to consider moral or ethical issues.
 Every man was controlled by one thought only: to keep himself alive for the family waiting for him at home, and to save his friends.
 With no hesitation, therefore, he would arrange for another prisoner, another “number,” to take his place in the transport."

+## Viktor's thoughts on facing hardship

+"Dostoevski said once, “There is only one thing that I dread: not to be worthy of my sufferings.”
+These words frequently came to my mind after I became acquainted with those martyrs whose behavior in camp, whose suffering and death, bore witness to the fact that the last inner freedom cannot be lost.
+It can be said that they were worthy of their sufferings; the way they bore their suffering was a genuine inner achievement.
+It is this spiritual freedom—which cannot be taken away—that makes life meaningful and purposeful."

+---

+"There is a meaning in life at all, then there must be a meaning in suffering.
+Suffering is an ineradicable part of life, even as fate and death.
+Without suffering and death human life cannot be complete."

+---

+"On entering camp a change took place in the minds of the men.
+With the end of uncertainty there came the uncertainty of the end.
+It was impossible to foresee whether or when, if at all, this form of existence would end."

+---

+"A man who let himself decline because he could not see any future goal found himself occupied with retrospective thoughts."

+---

+"It is a peculiarity of man that he can only live by looking to the future—sub specie aeternitatis.
+And this is his salvation in the most difficult moments of his existence, although he sometimes has to force his mind to the task."

+---

+"Emotion, which is suffering, ceases to be suffering as soon as we form a clear and precise picture of it."

+---

+"When a man finds that it is his destiny to suffer, he will have to accept his suffering as his task; his single and unique task.
+He will have to acknowledge the fact that even in suffering he is unique and alone in the universe.
+No one can relieve him of his suffering or suffer in his…"

+---

+"Once the meaning of suffering had been revealed to us, we refused to minimize or alleviate the camp’s tortures by ignoring them or harboring false illusions and entertaining artificial optimism.
+Suffering had become a task on which we did not want to turn our backs"